Towards Disentangling Latent Space for Unsupervised Semantic Face Editing: Weight demodulation vs Weight decomposition

-In addition, each $u_nv_n^T$ can be regarded as a learned feature matrix, corresponding to $s_n$.
-A slight perturbation $[0, \cdots, 0, \delta s_n, 0, \cdots, 0]$ on the $n$-th element of $S$ would only affect the weight of the $n$-th component $u_nv_n^T$ in the forward generation process, guaranteeing the independence of each $s_i$, and therefore contributing to attribute entanglement.
+Secondly, each $u_nv_n^T$ can be regarded as a learned feature matrix, corresponding to $s_n$.
+A slight perturbation $[0, \cdots, 0, \delta s_n, 0, \cdots, 0]$ on the $n$-th element of $S$ would only affect the weight of the $n$-th component of $u_nv_n^T$ in the forward generation process, guaranteeing the independence of each $s_i$, and therefore contributing to attribute disentanglement.